 Pursue your St. John’s M.S.T. degree entirely online.
 Our fully accredited Online Learning programs uphold the same high- quality academic standards that students experience on campus while allowing the convenience of taking courses electronically and asynchronously.
 Professors deliver lectures and post assignments via Blackboard, our electronic course management system.
 Students use it to attend virtual classes, share documents, take exams, and exchange ideas with faculty and classmates.

 You also enjoy the outstanding resources available to all St. John’s students, including:

-- Eligibility for scholarships and financial aid
+- Eligibility for scholarships and financial aid;

-- Tuition and fees identical to those for on-campus courses
+- Tuition and fees identical to those for on-campus courses; and

-- Access to library collections, career services, mentoring, and other academic resources
+- Access to library collections, career services, mentoring, and other academic resources.

-Contact us for more information about online learning at St. John's.
+Click here more information about the Online M.S. in Taxation at St. John's.

 US News and World Report 2017 Rankings